wuyang1002431655/tango_with_django_19/manuscript/chapter14-webhose.md

 I> When starting off with a new API, it's always a good idea to explore the provided documentation to see what options you can play with.
 We recommend exploring the [Webhose API documentation](https://webhose.io/documentation) and play around with some of the options that you can vary.

 X> ### Exercises
-X> Extend your `webhose_search.py` module so that it can be run independently, i.e. running `python webhose_search.py` from your terminal or Command Prompt.
+X> Extend your `webhose_search.py` module so that it can be run independently.
+By this, we mean running `python webhose_search.py` from your terminal or Command Prompt.
 Specifically, you should implement functionality that:
 X>
 X> - prompts the user to enter a query, i.e. use `raw_input()`; and X> - issues the query via `run_query()`, and prints the results.
+X>
+X> For each result, you should display the corresponding `title` and `summary`, with a line break between each result.
+X>
+X> If you are developing Rango on a Windows computer with Python 2.7.x, you'll need to encode the output of each `print` statement using the `str` `encode()` function with `utf-8`.
+For example, to display the `title`, you would use `print(result['title']).encode('utf-8')`.
+This is due to the way that Python calls underlying Windows functions to output content.
+If you receive a `UnicodeEncodeError`, this may be your solution.
+Python 3 should be unaffected by this issue.

 T> ### Hint
 T> You've already done this in your [population script](#section-models-population) for Rango!
 Try following the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html#Main) to make everything look the part by adding a `main()` function, and calling whatever you need to from there.
 You should also make use of the following line -- if you aren't sure what this line means, [have a look online for an answer](http://stackoverflow.com/questions/419163/what-does-if-name-main-do), or refer [back to the section of the tutorial discussing the population script](#section-models-population).